schmalte04/academic-kickstart/content/home/authors/admin/_index.md

 #   icon_pack: ai
 #   link: files/cv.pdf

+# Enter email to display Gravatar (if Gravatar enabled in Config)
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.